medic/medic-docs/installation/public-docker-image-setup.md

 $ docker exec -it medic-os /bin/bash -c "/boot/svc-stop medic-core openssh && /boot/svc-stop medic-rdbms && /boot/svc-stop medic-couch2pg"
 ```

+### Visit your project

+Open a browser to: https://localhost

+You will have to click to through the SSL Security warning.
+Click Advanced -> Continue to site.

 ### Delete & Re-Install

 Stop containers: